-- The cluster is shutdown completely and restarted with the exact same previous setup and data.
-You can shutdown the cluster completely using the method HazelcastInstance.getCluster().shutdown() or you can manually change the cluster state to PASSIVE and then shut down each member one by one.
-When you send the command to shut the cluster down, i.e. HazelcastInstance.getCluster().shutdown(), the members that are not in the PASSIVE state change their states to PASSIVE.
-Then, each member shuts itself down by calling the method HazelcastInstance.shutdown(). - Rolling upgrade: The cluster is restarted intentionally member by member.
-For example, this could be done to install an operating system patch or new hardware.
+- The cluster is shut down completely and restarted with the exact same previous setup and data.

+You can shut down the cluster completely using the method HazelcastInstance.getCluster().shutdown() or you can manually change the cluster state to PASSIVE and then shut down each member one by one.
+When you send the command to shut the cluster down, i.e. HazelcastInstance.getCluster().shutdown(), the members that are not in the PASSIVE state temporarily change their states to PASSIVE.
+Then, each member shuts itself down by calling the method HazelcastInstance.shutdown().